mr-bev/fire_rescue/PORTFOLIO_EXEMPLAR.md

 1. **Pygame Zero Framework**: The framework made it much easier to create a working game quickly.
 The Actor system and built-in collision detection saved a lot of time.

-2. **Class Structure**: Using a `FallingPerson` class to manage each falling person made the code much more organized and easier to debug.
+2. **Class Structure**: Using a `FallingPerson` class to manage each falling person made the code much more organised and easier to debug.

 3. **Progressive Difficulty**: The increasing spawn rate creates good replay value and keeps players engaged.